Louis Philippe II, Duke of Orléans: Palais-Royal

 As the new Duke of Orléans, one of the many estates Philippe inherited from his father was the Palais-Royal, which became known as the Palais-Égalité in 1792, because he opened up its doors to all people of France, regardless of their estate (class).
 He employed Swiss guards to refuse entry only to "drunkards, women in excessively indecent dress, and those in tatters."
 He built shops and cafés where people could interact, and soon it became a hub for social life in Paris.
 As the Parisian police had no authority to enter the Duke's private property, it became a hub for illegal activity, such as trade in stolen goods, suspicious deals, and the spread of revolutionary ideas.
 In fact, it was a common place for Jacobins to meet and discuss their plans and ideas.
 Many members of the National Assembly claimed that the Palais-Royal was the "birthplace of the Revolution."
 Philippe's goal was to create a place where people could meet, which he argued was a crucial part of democracy and a "physical need for civil life."

-During the months leading up to the outbreak of revolutionary violence in July 1789, Philippe d'Orléans undertook several personal actions having the effect of increasing his personal standing amongst the population at large.
-These included his endorsement of a pamphlet outlining the process to be followed in the setting up of local assemblies, the sale of artwork to provide funds for poor relief and an incident during the Réveillon riots where he scattered coins amongst a cheering crowd.
+During the months leading up to the outbreak of revolutionary violence in July 1789, Philippe d'Orléans undertook several personal actions having the effect of increasing his personal standing among the population at large.
+These included his endorsement of a pamphlet outlining the process to be followed in the setting up of local assemblies, the sale of artwork to provide funds for poor relief and an incident during the Réveillon riots where he scattered coins among a cheering crowd.